 Ideally, your poo should come out easily and look like a sausage!
-However, sometimes it may be difficult to go for a poo.
-It might be hard or runny.
-You may feel tummy pain, you may find it hard to push the poo out and it may hurt.
+But, sometimes having a poo might be uncomfortable.
+Your poo might be really hard or runny.
+You might have tummy pain, find it hard to push the poo out and it may hurt.

-Top tips for sausage poo
+Top tips for ‘sausage’ poo

 - Drink at least six to eight glasses of fluid a day, but avoid fizzy drinks as these can dehydrate you and make your poo hard.

-- To wipe your bottom after going for a poo until the toilet paper is clean.
+- To wipe your bottom after going for a poo until the toilet paper is clean

-- To flush the toilet.
+- To flush the toilet

-- To wash your hands every time you have been to the toilet.
+- To wash your hands every time you have been to the toilet